 CBD isolate doesn’t include any other cannabinoids and is 99+% pure CBD.

-- Cons: While CBD isolate will still offer therapeutic and medicinal benefits, customers won’t benefit as much from an isolate product when compared to full-spectrum or broad-spectrum.
+While isolated CBD will still offer therapeutic and medicinal benefits, customers won’t benefit as much from an isolate product when compared to full-spectrum or broad-spectrum.

 Water-soluble CBD liquid features liposomal microemulsion and nano-sized microemulsion technology for optimal bioavailability.
 The liquid form of water-soluble CBD does have a slightly bitter taste, making it important to consider when formulating your own products.
 It does have a milky color, another factor to consider.

-- Water-soluble CBD liquid is optimal for drink products, bottled beverages, and tinctures.
+Water-soluble CBD liquid is optimal for drink products, bottled beverages, and tinctures, but is very effective as a topical additive as well.